Charlie Bahnson, President-Elect

-Curt Francis, President-Elect
+Curt Francis, President

 Curt serves as the East Region Supervisor for the North Dakota Game and Fish Department Private Lands Initiative.
 He oversees the delivery of habitat and hunting access in 30 counties through the Department’s PLOTS program.
 Before joining the Department, Curt spent time working for agencies including Kentucky Department of Fish and Wildlife Resources, Northern Prairie Wildlife Research Center, USDA – APHIS and USDA – NRCS.
 He attended NDSU earning a Master’s degree in Zoology examining reproductive investments in Lesser Scaup and a Bachelor’s degree in Wildlife Management from Lake Superior State University.
 Curt originates from the Suburbs or Detroit, MI but has enjoyed calling North Dakota his home since 2003.
 He enjoys spending time hunting and ice fishing with his wife and daughter and training their two hunting dogs.

-Phil Mastrangelo, President
+Phil Mastrangelo, Past President

 In 2015, Phil retired after a 31-year career with USDA Wildlife Services.
 He began working with Wildlife Services in mid-1980’s as a biological aide and subsequently hit all the rungs as he climbed the career ladder and retired as the State Director for the North Dakota and South Dakota Wildlife Services programs.
 Phil first joined The Wildlife Society about 45 years ago when he was a student at Eastern Kentucky University where he earned his B.S. degree in Wildlife Management and M.S. degree in Biological Sciences.
 After starting his professional career, he maintained his TWS membership in each of the states where he worked (KY, TN, TX, WV, MS, ND).
 As he neared retirement Phil’s doctor told him to stay active and his wife Linda told him to stay out of the house.
 He now spends his retirement fishing, hunting, tending his small patch of prairie at his home north of Mandan, and assisting Linda, who trains their hunting dogs.
 He has also been a guest lecturer for the wildlife resource programs at the University of North Dakota and the United Tribes Technical College and enjoys spending time with the next generation of wildlife professionals.

-Page Klug, Executive Board
+Cara Gregor, Executive Board

 Levi Jacobson, Executive Board